Details for EDU224 Inclusive Education

 Outcomes

-1. Identify and discuss issues, attitudes, and concepts relevant to the education of students with special education needs and consider these within a biblical worldview perspective.
+1. Identify and discuss attitudes, perspectives and ethics relevant to the education of students with special education needs and consider these within a biblical worldview perspective.

-2. Discuss the implications and application of legislative requirements, educational policies and syllabus documents that relate to teaching students with additional needs and students with a disability.
+2. Demonstrate knowledge of legislative requirements, educational policies and syllabus documents that relate to teaching students with additional needs and/or with a disability.

-4. Create inclusive learning processes, systems and environments that model best inclusive education teaching, learning and behavioural strategies and practices including the involvement of parents/carers and the broader community for students with additional needs and students with a disability.
+3. Identify and integrate teaching, learning and behavioral strategies, including the involvement of parents/carers and the broader community, to support students with additional needs and/or a disability into practice.

 Subject Content